jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

         of a small amount of tissue with a needle, while others include surgical removal of the entire lesion.
-Usually, a biopsy is performed for the screening of oral cancer or for the diagnosis of ulcers, erosions and blisters that does not show evidence of healing within 5 to 10 days, rapidly growing nodules, black lesions, white lesions, red lesions with suspected erythroplasia, lesions without a definite diagnosis, and in some cases; for the study of infectious, fungal and bacterial diseases. </p>\n"
+Usually, a biopsy is performed for the screening of oral cancer or for the diagnosis of ulcers, erosions and blisters that does not show evidence of spontaneous healing within 5 to 10 days, rapidly growing nodules, black lesions, white lesions, red lesions with suspected erythroplasia, lesions without a definite diagnosis, and in some cases; for the study of infectious, fungal and bacterial diseases. </p>\n"
     - question: What is an apicectomy?
       answer: "<p>Apicectomy is a surgical procedure whose objective is to eliminate the apex <em>(end)</em> of the root of a tooth to solve a localized infectious